 Welcome to the program.

-I'm uh speaking on your program.
+You'd have to be speaking on your program.

-And we actually, in one of the classes that I was taking, we did a study on uh a theory that Cass Sunstein had about the internet and how the diverse ideas that are out there with all of these conservative blogs and so forth is taking people away from their common experience.
+And we actually, in one of the classes that I was taking, we did a study on a theory that Cass Sunstein had about the internet and how these diverse ideas that are out there with all of these conservative blogs and so forth is taking people away from their common experience.

 It was basically the same kind of a theory.

-When we actually studied where people are going on the internet and where they're putting their viewership, it still turns out that the main media sources are getting the vast majority of the market share.
+And actually, when the problem behind it is that there's no facts to support it, when we actually studied where people are going on the internet and where they're putting their viewership, it still turns out that the main media sources are getting the vast majority of the market share.

-And the fact that they're losing some of the market share to people like yourself and to Fox New, the newcomer on the scene, is not because there's just so many diverse ideas out there, it's because people are these big groups like yourself are putting out a better product.
+And the fact that they're losing some of the market share to people like yourself and to Fox News, the newcomer on the scene, is not because there's just so many diverse ideas out there.

-It's uh it's capitalism to the fullest extent.
+It's capitalism to the fullest extent.

-It's that people are still going to the main media sources, and you come up as the main media personality now, you know, and in the new media, and then you have Fox News becoming so powerful, not because of the diverse ideas are and destroying America in that sense, it's because the diverse ideas are giving people a choice, and with that choice, they are still going to common places, but where they can receive the best news.
+It's that people are still going to the main media sources, and you come up as the main media personality now, you know, in the new media, and then you have Fox News becoming so powerful, not because of these diverse ideas and destroying America in that sense.

 Exactly right.

-Yes, yeah, your research doesn't surprise me.
+Just your research doesn't surprise me.

 Exactly.